Why does confidence appear to be such a critical factor in sports performance –

 It’s already yours for the taking

 When your mind is busy with needing a particular outcome, you may not respond with your usual clarity and focus, which doesn’t bode well for productivity and results.
-You recognise your mental activity isn’t helpful and try hard to be clearer and more confident, using techniques, but this makes matters worse.
-The secret, therefore, is not to go chasing so-called confidence to rectify a stressful state, instead, leave it alone and allow your mind to clear all by itself.
+You recognise your mental activity isn’t helpful and try hard to be clearer and more confident in sport, using techniques, but this makes matters worse.
+The secret, therefore, is not to go chasing so-called confidence in sport to rectify a stressful state, instead, leave it alone and allow your mind to clear all by itself.
 Like our physical bodies, the human mind is a genius piece of engineering, complete with innate mental health and resilience, designed for life!

 It’s OK to feel, it doesn’t mean what you think it means!

-In conclusion, the ultimate game-changer for me is when I profoundly realised that it is OK to feel.
+In conclusion, the ultimate transformation for me is when I profoundly realised that it is OK to feel.
 Imagine that, not taking your perspective so seriously, and knowing there is an abundance of natural confidence, wellbeing and creativity bursting to come through!
 For 30 years, I believed that my experiences of fear and stress were solid and somehow it meant something; my game had gone, vanished in a moment of panic and that I needed something else to bring it back, but, this is a rabbit hole and not how the human experience works!
 Just because you feel it, doesn’t mean you need to act on it.
 Also, where could your skills go; thousands of hours of training, bolstering millions of neurological pathways, and boom in a moment of worry, they’re gone, and it’s all over!
 The good news is we know that’s not true.
 So now when I work with clients, I help you to see that an anxious feeling is saying something about the quality of your thinking not about your capacity to play.
-The way you think and feel is optional, up for grabs, and is not inevitable given the environment or situation, even though it doesn’t look like that – realising this gave me the power back.
+The way you think and feel is optional, up for grabs, and is not inevitable given the environment or situation, even though it doesn’t look like that – realising this gave me the power back with an abundance of natural confidence in sport.

 If this resonates, join me for a complimentary webinar Thursday 28th May 2020, 17.00 UK, 09.00 PST, 12.00 noon, EST and discover how to unleash your innate resilience, even during times of uncertainty and change.